shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 introduction: As we wind down for the summer and enjoy a slower pace, it's the perfect time to reflect and recharge, and to start planning for the seasons ahead.
-Whether you're planning training, updating your digital spaces, or thinking about inclusive design, accessibility should remain front and center.
+Whether you're planning training, updating your digital spaces, or thinking about inclusive design, accessibility should remain front and centre.
   In this issue, we’ll share important information, resources, and ideas to help you stay proactive and inclusive all year long.
 newsletterDate: 2025-07-16